mitjafelicijan/clutch/README.md

 Personally I like having Gnome as my main window manager because it comes with all the niceties and quality of life stuff like network management, calendar integration etc. You could achieve this in tiling window managers but it would take more work.
-But for coding and the work I do regularly I do prefer tiling window managers.
+As far as it goes for coding and the work I do regularly I do prefer tiling window managers.

 There are some extensions available for Gnome that introduce tiling but none of them were up to par with proper tiling window manager like `dwm` or `i3`.